• Home

 The Constitution of the Lake Macquarie Sustainable Neighbourhood Alliance details the governance, objects, membership, Board and meeting procedures of the organisation.

-The twelve members of the Alliance Board are elected by the financial members of local Sustainable Neighbourhood groups at the annual general meeting of the Alliance.
+Alliance Board members are elected by the financial members of the Alliance at the annual general meeting of the Alliance.

-Sustainable Neighbourhood Alliance - Constitution - November 2018.pdf
+Constitution Sustainable Neighbourhood Alliance - 6 November 2024.pdf

 File Type: pdf